MasouShizuka/projects.yazi/README.md

 When `update_after_save` enabled, the saved project will be saved to last project.
 When `update_after_load` enabled, the loaded project will be saved to last project.
+When `load_after_start` enabled, the last project will be loaded after starting.

 ### `merge`